Jerilderie Letter: Description

-The Jerilderie Letter is 56 pages long and contains approximately 8000 words.
+The Jerilderie Letter is 56 pages long and contains approximately 8,000 words.
 It is written in the first person on notepaper 20.3 x 12.5 cm in size.
 There is little punctuation and it is not grammatically correct, however it contains very few spelling mistakes.

 The original letter includes an undated note written by Edwin Living stating that "This is the document given to me by Ned Kelly when the Bank at Jerilderie was stuck up in Feby.
 1879".

 Content

-In his document Kelly defends his bushranging actions, condemns the people he believed had wronged him and warns people not to defy him.
+In the letter Kelly defends his bushranging actions, condemns those he believed had wronged him and warns the public not to defy him.
 He begins with the words "Dear Sir, I wish to acquaint you with some of the occurrences of the present past and future ..." and ends with a threat:

-I give fair warning to all those who has reason to fear me to sell out and give £10 out of every hundred towards the widow and orphan fund and do not attempt to reside in Victoria but as short a time as possible after reading this notice, neglect this and abide by the consequences, which shall be worse than the rust in the wheat in Victoria or the druth of a dry season to the grasshoppers in New South Wales I do not wish to give the order full force without giving timely warning but I am a widows son outlawed and my orders must be obeyed.
+neglect this and abide by the consequences, which shall be worse than the rust in the wheat in Victoria or the druth of a dry season to the grasshoppers in New South Wales I do not wish to give the order full force without giving timely warning but I am a widows son outlawed and my orders must be obeyed.

-The Jerilderie Letter has been described as both Kelly's "manifesto" and his "confession".
-In it, Kelly admits to crimes but claims he was forced into becoming a criminal because of police persecution of himself and his family.
-He also gives his version of the killing of three police officers at Stringybark Creek in Victoria in October 1878, arguing that he shot the men in self-defence: "... this cannot be called wilful murder for I was compelled to shoot them, or lie down and let them shoot me".
+The letter has been described as both Kelly's "manifesto" and his "confession".
+In it, Kelly admits to crimes but claims he was forced into becoming a criminal due to police persecution of himself and his family.
+He also gives his version of the killing of three police officers at Stringybark Creek in October 1878, arguing that he shot the men in self-defence: "... this cannot be called wilful murder for I was compelled to shoot them, or lie down and let them shoot me".

-Kelly's hatred of the police is evident in the Jerilderie Letter.
+Kelly's hatred of the police is evident throughout letter.
 He outlines cases of alleged police corruption and calls on corrupt policemen to resign.
-At one point he calls police officers "a parcel of big ugly fat-necked wombat headed big bellied magpie legged narrow hipped splaw-footed sons of Irish Bailiffs or english landlords".
+At one point he calls the Victorian police "a parcel of big ugly fat-necked wombat headed big bellied magpie legged narrow hipped splaw-footed sons of Irish Bailiffs or English landlords".